turnerdaniel/Label-Recognition/README.md

 3. Use in your own MATLAB code.

-*Note: Seperating the `LabelRecogniser.m` file into its own directory may improve path performance.*
+*Note: Separating the `LabelRecogniser.m` file into its own directory may improve path performance.*

 ## Usage
 ### Application